-In the Events section, in addition to specifying which method to call for an On data change event, you can select the check box Trigger while dragging.
+In the Events section, in addition to specifying which method to call for an On data change event, you can select the Trigger while dragging checkbox.
 This setting determines if the event method should be called continuously while the slider is being dragged or only upon its release.

-This setting can be useful if the method that is called by the On data change event is computationally heavy, so that there is a lag when dragging the slider.
+This checkbox can be cleared if the method that is called by the On data change event is computationally heavy, so that there is a lag when dragging the slider.